 Here is a short video on how to sew pleats that includes knife pleats.
 Subscribe to the Treasurie YouTube channel for weekly sewing videos.
 Press play below >>

-How to Sew Knife Pleats
+How to Sew Knife Pleats Step by Step Instructions

 Step 1 - Marking